 For example, state breach notification laws and data security laws generally apply to more sensitive categories of information, such as Social security numbers and other government identifiers, credit card and financial account numbers, passwords and user credentials, health or medical information, insurance ID, digital signatures, and/or biometrics.

-The CPRA defines sensitive personal information as personal information that reveals about a consumer one or more of the following types of information, including:
+The CCPA defines sensitive personal information as personal information that reveals about a consumer one or more of the following types of information, including:

 - Social Security, driver’s license, state identification card or passport number